Glossary of Terms and Definitions: Payroll, Insurance, HR and More

 The services provided by a third-party, like Paychex, that aid a business in managing their workforce through administration or compliance support.

-Related Article: Full-Service HR Outsourcing
+Related Solution: Full-Service HR Outsourcing

 Human Capital Management (HCM)